build-on-aws/content/tutorials/build-your-own-translator-app-in-less-30-min/index.md

     - chatbot

 authorGithubAlias: elizabethfuentes12
-authorName: Elizabeth Fuentes
+authorName: Elizabeth Fuentes Leone
 date: 2023-08-22
 ---

-Consider rewriting opening paragraph to hone in on what blog it about.
-First paragraph infers it's about the Internet and languages bridging communication.
-But this wonderful blog is more precise.
-It's about two things:

-1. the challenge of building something from scratch
-2. using AWS to build a language translation app.

-I wrote a sample rewrite for the intro:

-Half an hour may not seem like enough time for a major project but with AWS you can build and test a language app.
+Half an hour might not seem like enough time for an important project, but it's enough time to build and test a language application on AWS.
 There are hundreds of translator apps to help us engage with various cultures, people, and the 7,000+ languages spoken globally.
-But, building your own app gives you hands-on experience.
-It's the best way to learn and gain new skills.
-Creating something yourself is what matters: the key is developing your abilities through practice.
+However, building your own app gives you hands-on experience.
+Creating something yourself piece-by-piece is where the real learning happens: the key is gain new skills and developing your abilities through practice.

 In this blog, you'll build a translation app.
 In just a few steps, you can make one capable of identifying the input language, translating into multiple languages, and generating audio files with correct pronunciation.
-I'll guide you step-by-step on how to combine AWS tools to bring your app to life and test it.
+I'll guide you step-by-step on how to combine AWS services to bring your app to life and test it.

-Imagine creating your own translation app in just a few steps - one capable of identifying the input language, translating into multiple languages, and generating audio files with correct pronunciation.
-This is now possible with AWS.

-While translation apps exist, building your own and getting hands-on experience is the best way to learn and gain new skills.
-Creating something yourself is what matters: the key is developing your abilities through practice.

 | Attributes                |                                   |